JuliaDataScience/JuliaDataScience/contents/data_vis_makie_cairo.md

 Note that the previous plot is the default output, which we probably need to tweak by using axis names and labels.

-Every plotting function like `scatterlines` creates and returns a new `Figure`, `Axis` and `plot object` in a collection called `FigureAxisPlot`.
+Every plotting function like `scatterlines` creates and returns a new

+- `Figure`
+- `Axis`
+- `plot object`

+in a collection called `FigureAxisPlot`.
 These are known as the `non-mutating` methods.
 On the other hand, the `mutating` methods (e.g. `scatterlines!`, note the `!`) just return a plot object which can be appended into a given `axis` or the `current_axis()`.

 The next question that one might have is: how do I change the color or the marker type?
-This can be done via `attributes`, which we do in the next section.
+This can be done via `attributes`, which we explain in the next section.

 ## Attributes {#sec:datavisMakie_attributes}